New Mexico United Falls to Memphis 901 FC by a 2-3 Score

 - New Mexico United Falls to Memphis 901 FC by a 2-3 Score - New Mexico United

-- Battery Beat Loudoun in Regular Season Finale with Torres, Rodriguez Goals - Charleston Battery

-- Memphis 901 FC Secures Home Playoff Match with 3-2 Victory Over New Mexico United - Memphis 901 FC

-- Hounds Clinch Playoff Berth by Topping El Paso - Pittsburgh Riverhounds SC
+- Hounds GK Eric Dick Wins Golden Glove - Pittsburgh Riverhounds SC

-- Riverhounds Clinch Playoff Berth Topping El Paso - Pittsburgh Riverhounds SC

-- Rising Set to Face Western Conference Leaders in USL Playoff Opener - Phoenix Rising FC
+- Rowdies to Face Detroit in Conference Quarterfinal - Tampa Bay Rowdies

+- Rhode Island FC Approaches Inaugural Playoff Match with Never Say Die Attitude - Rhode Island FC

-- Rising Set to Face Western Conference Leaders in Playoff Opener - Phoenix Rising FC
+- Date, Time, TV Set for Playoff Opener - Pittsburgh Riverhounds SC

-- El Paso Locomotive FC Close out 2024 Season on the Road at Pittsburgh Riverhounds SC - El Paso Locomotive FC
+- Field for 2024 USL Championship Playoffs Presented by Terminix Set - USL

+- Playoff Tickets on Sale Monday, October 28 - Memphis 901 FC

+- Hartford Athletic Fall 3-2 to Orange County in Season Finale - Hartford Athletic

+- Doghman's Brace, Amang's Winner Propell OCSC into 6th Place in 3-2 Over Hartford - Orange County SC

-- San Antonio FC Defender Carter Manley to Retire After Saturday's Match - San Antonio FC
+- San Antonio FC Falls 1-4 to Detroit City in Season Finale - San Antonio FC

+- Sellout Crowd Sees Rhode Island FC Conclude Inaugural Regular Season with Largest Win in Club History - Rhode Island FC

+- Legion FC Caps Season with Offensive Onslaught in Oakland - Birmingham Legion FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.